populse_mia.user_interface.data_browser package¶

 - Parameters:

-project – current project in the software
+project – The current project instance.

-data_browser – parent data browser widget
+data_browser – The parent DataBrowser widget that contains this search.

 - apply_filter(filter)[source]¶